 A faculty mentor for your project (browse faculty here)

-3. FISH 495 Capstone 3: Research Synthesis (3cr) Capstone students analyze their results and write the final paper in the style of a peer-reviewed scientific journal article, with appropriate graphs, diagrams, and images.
+3. FISH 495 Capstone 3: Research Synthesis (3cr) Self-directed research project under direction of a faculty member.
+Data analysis, writing a paper, and presenting findings.
+Required for graduation for majors.
 Students also give an oral presentation on the project at the SAFS Undergraduate Research Symposium or a similar, approved venue.
+Pre-requisite: FISH 494.

 SAFS students enrolled in the Departmental Honors Program should enroll in the Honors section of FISH 495 (3 credits) and meet the following additional criteria: